DanRuta/jsNet/README.md

 | stride | How many values to move between convolutions | Any number | 1 |
 | activation | Activation function to use (see below notes) | false, sigmoid, tanh, relu, lrelu, rrelu, lecuntanh, elu, _function_ | false |

-You need to make sure you configure the hyperparameters correctly (you'll be told if something's wrong), to have the filter convolve across all input values and avoiding otherwisse decimal outgoing spacial dimensions.
+You need to make sure you configure the hyperparameters correctly (you'll be told if something's wrong), to have the filter convolve across all input values and avoiding otherwise decimal outgoing spacial dimensions.

 ### Tip
 You can calculate the spacial dimensions of a convolution layer's outgoing activation volume with the following formula: